telerik/winforms-docs/gridview/context-menus/custom-context-menus.md

 ![gridview-context-menus-custom-context-menus 001](images/gridview-context-menus-custom-context-menus001.png)

 Start by creating the context menu, initializing its items, and subscribing for the events that you want to handle to achieve the desired behavior.
-Note: You will need Telerik.WinControls.UI namespace added to your "Using" (C#) or "Imports" (VB).#_[C#] Creating the custom context menu_
+Note: You will need Telerik.WinControls.UI namespace added to your "Using" (C#) or "Imports" (VB).

 {{source=..\SamplesCS\GridView\ContextMenus\CustomContextMenus.cs region=creatingContextMenu}}
 {{source=..\SamplesVB\GridView\ContextMenus\CustomContextMenus.vb region=creatingContextMenu}}